 If you have a poor credit score, it will be harder to get more credit because the card issuer will access the Central Credit Register Credit to assess your credit history.

 The annual percentage rate (APR) is the official rate used for comparing credit cards and other types of credit like mortgages and loans.
 The APR takes into account the standard interest rate and additional charges like the Government Stamp Duty, but not penalties, like late payment fees.

 The lower the APR, the cheaper the cost of borrowing should be.
-A Typical APR is the rate that’s offered to over 51% of borrowers.
+A Typical APR is an average rate offered to the majority of borrowers.